cube3power/atsd/rule-engine/notifications/custom-jenkins.md

 run_extra_tests=false
 ```

-If the placeholder is not found, it will be substituted with an empty string.
+If the placeholder is not found, it will be replaced with an empty string.

 ## Test

 In order to test the integration, submit sample data for the `test_m` metric into ATSD.
-For example, open the **Data > Data Entry** page and submit the following command:
+For example, open the page **Data > Data Entry** and submit the following command:

 ```
   series e:test_e m:test_m=2